AKA “Percutaneous Collagen Induction” (PCI) or “Collagen Induction Therapy” (CIT)

 What is Medical Microneedling and how does it work?

 Medical Microneedling is a non-invasive skin rejuvenation treatment that utilises the skin’s own ability to regenerate and heal itself.
-The upper layers of the skin are penetrated to depth of up to 2mm to create numerous tiny needle wounds.
-These wounds signal the body to respond by producing collagen and elastin fibers, and leads to improved blood flow in the skin.
+The upper layers of the skin in a minimally invasive manner, activating the body's own repair process, resulting in the production of collagen and elastin fibres, and leads to improved blood flow in the skin.
 This results in a reduction in the appearance of scars, lines, and wrinkles.

-The Innopen Microneedling Pen is a small handheld pen-like electric skin-needling device with a sterile, disposable tip that contains 12 very fine needles.
-Unlike all other devices available in the EU, Innopen is totally unique in that it deploys the worlds only sealed treatment tip.
-This design enables Lauren to absolutely ensure that the treatment depth is delivered in a totally controlled environment.
-Utilising a needle entry system ensures skin is not retracted into the needle tip causing uncontrolled depth, microscopic tears and tissue damage.
-Unlike derma-rollers, which use the same length of needle all over, the Innopen can be customised for different parts of your skin and for different indications.
-The Innopen also has needles that penetrate the skin at 90 degrees and therefore can be less damaging to the skin than other micro-needling devices which sometimes penetrate the skin at an angle.
+Unlike dermal rollers, which use the same length of needle all over, the Xcellarispro-Twist can be customised for different parts of your skin and for different indications.
+The Xcellarispro-Twist also has needles that penetrate the skin at 90 degrees and therefore can be less damaging to the skin than other micro-needling devices which sometimes penetrate the skin at an angle.

-What conditions can be treated or improved with Medical Microneedling?
+What conditions can be treated or improved with Microneedling?

 Mild to moderate acne scarring;